Rector Yonghua Song

 Professor Yonghua Song has been serving as the ninth Rector of the University of Macau since 9 January 2018.
 Professor Song has held a number of leadership positions at British and Chinese universities and has rich experience in higher education management at a senior level.
 He has been actively promoting internationalization and institutional cooperation and is particularly familiar with the development and operational models of higher education institutions in Europe, the United States and Asia.

 Professor Song received his B.Eng. and Ph.D. from Chengdu University of Science and Technology (now Sichuan University) and the China Electric Power Research Institute in 1984 and 1989 respectively.
 In 2002, he was awarded DSc by Brunel University for his outstanding contributions to power system research and knowledge.
 In 2014, he was awarded Honorary DEng by University of Bath.
 In 2019, he was awarded Honorary DSc by University of Edinburgh.
 From 1991 to 1996, he held various teaching and research positions at University of Bristol, University of Bath and John Moores University in the UK.
-In 1997, Professor Song was appointed Professor of Power Systems at Brunel University, making him the youngest engineering professor in the UK at the time.
+In 1997, Professor Song was appointed Professor of Power Systems at Brunel University.
 He was also the Royal Academy of Engineering/Nuclear Electric/Siemens Chair of Power Systems.
 In 2004, he was elected a Fellow of the Royal Academy of Engineering and was also appointed Pro-Vice-Chancellor for Graduate Studies at Brunel University.
-He was the first-ever Chinese scholar who assumed a senior management position of higher education in the UK.
 In 2007, he took up a Pro-Vice Chancellorship and Professorship of Electrical Engineering at the University of Liverpool, holding the Executive President position at Xi’an Jiaotong – Liverpool University in Suzhou, China.